 Finish: Malt, a little turkish delight, drying to some oaky tannins.

 Bottom line: Damn fine dram for $41.
+[2022 update: it’s now $67 in Oregon!]
 No peat or smoke, but in all-around complexity and finish, it makes the Striding Man’s coat look a bit faded and tatty.
 You won’t shake dedicated JWB drinkers, who have wedded themselves to the familiarity of the String Man’s frock coat and enjoy how well broken-in it is.
 Cardhu is a brighter, shiner, newer garment; it shimmers where the Black smolders.
 Against JWB’s mellowness it offers a wider range of fruit and liveliness, and a longer, more complex finish.

 One more possibility…